-What to Expect During the UFE Procedure
+What to Expect for a UFE Procedure

-Your visit to the Fibroid Specialists of University Vascular will begin with a review of your medical history followed by a physical exam.
+Your visit to the Fibroid Specialists of University Vascular for a fibroid embolization will begin with a review of your medical history followed by a physical exam.
 In most cases, uterine fibroids can be diagnosed using ultrasound, but an MRI scan may be helpful in better characterizing the fibroids and may be preferred by your interventional radiologist to rule out other conditions.
 In addition to confirming your diagnosis, these imaging techniques will allow your fibroid specialist to prepare for your UFE procedure and ensure that it is the right treatment for you.¹

 Stay well hydrated the day before your procedure with plenty of water.
 Starting at midnight before the day of your procedure, stop taking anything by mouth, with the exception of blood pressure medications which should be taken as prescribed.
 If you have any questions about this, do not hesitate to ask your doctor.

-The Day of Your UFE Procedure
+The Day of Your Uterine Fibroid Embolization Procedure

 The day of, plan to arrive to the clinic 15 minutes early, and make sure to have a photo ID or driver’s license, your insurance card if you have insurance, and any forms the clinic may have sent you.
 After checking in with the receptionist, the staff will provide you with a disposable gown and will be able to answer any questions you may have.
 You will also have an IV placed in your arm for medications and fluids.
 There are no major incisions required for the UFE procedure.
 In preparation for the procedure, staff will check your pulse either in the forearm or the upper thigh where a tiny puncture will be made to deliver the therapy.

 During the UFE Procedure